 The City of West Hollywood programs the public spaces of the West Hollywood Library as a municipal art gallery for temporary rotating exhibitions.
-Organized through the City's Arts Division, previous exhibitions have included original artworks by Don Bachardy, Clive Barker, Jean Cocteau, Henry Diltz, Ramiro Gomez, Annie Liebowitz, Pat York, and Austin Young.
+Organized through the City's Arts Division, previous exhibitions have included original artworks by Don Bachardy, Clive Barker, Mr. Brainwash, Jean Cocteau, Henry Diltz, Ramiro Gomez, Annie Liebowitz, Pat York, and Austin Young.
 You can find out more about the City's Arts Division programs by following @WeHoArts on social media.

 Exhibits are free to the public and viewable during regular library hours at 625 N. San Vicente Blvd.
 Three hours of free validated parking is provided for the Library Parking Structure adjacent to the building.